I Assumed Users Would Search for Movie Titles. I Was Wrong.

 The result

 A search bar that handles typos, understands context, and respects popularity.
 Users don't need to know the exact title.
 They search the way they think, and the system meets them there.
+Searches that used to return nothing started returning the right films, and the zero-result rate dropped sharply in the week after launch.

 Takeaway